Libya's PM warns may sink oil tankers nearing east ports

 His warning came after Libya's navy fired shots at the weekend to ward off a tanker that the state-run National Oil Corp.
 (NOC) said tried to load at one port that has been out of government control for six months.

-Brent crude rose above $107 a barrel on Wednesday, supported by the new worries over Libyan supplies, which have been slashed since summer by the blockade of three key eastern ports.
+Brent crude rose above $107 (65.07 pounds) a barrel on Wednesday, supported by the new worries over Libyan supplies, which have been slashed since summer by the blockade of three key eastern ports.

 Negotiations to end the protests have failed as eastern federalists, whose self-styled Cyrenaica government seeks more autonomy from Tripoli, have threatened to ship oil independently to world markets in defiance of Zeidan.